dariusvalevicius/dariusvalevicius.github.io/blog/somatization/main.md

 (My cat was fine.
 Either he hadn't ingested any rat poison, or he's just a tank and possibly immortal.
 I think it's probably the latter.)

 So, take from that what you will!
 It certainly seems to me like there is something compelling about the link between the mind - particularly the emotions - and different train wrecks that can happen in our bodies.
-Or, as Gabor Mate puts it, you would think that autoimmune syndromes that we treat with artificial stress hormone (corticosteroids) might have something to do with stress.
+Or, as Gabor Mate puts it, you would think that autoimmune syndromes that we treat with artificial stress hormone might have something to do with stress.